How To Repair Sling Chairs and Chaises

 Cutting and Sewing the Fabric…

 Make sure the old fabric is stretched flat.
-Then, use your measuring tape to get the finished measurements.
-To this add 1” on each edge (note – for the head section or for chairs, you can add up to 1/2 inch of extra wiggle room if that stretcher bar didn’t have any give to it).
+Then, use your measuring tape to take its measurements.
+To this add 1” on each side.
+For the head section, or if you are working on a chair, you can go all the way up to 1 1/2″ extra on each side, but only if that stretcher bar doesn’t have any give to it.

 Now, let’s measure the new sections.
 I am using a square to make sure that the piece that I am going to cut is perfectly square.
 It is best to create your own raw edges, as the ones that the fabric has will be made by whoever cut the fabric for you.
 They undoubtedly were not concerned with getting a perfectly straight edge for you.